2025 UFL championship game

-The 2025 UFL championship game was an American football game played on June 14, 2025, at The Dome at America's Center in St. Louis, Missouri.
-The contest determined the champion of the 2025 UFL season and was played between the XFL Conference title winners, the DC Defenders, and the USFL Conference title winners, the Michigan Panthers.
+The 2025 UFL Championship Game was an American football game played on June 14, 2025, at The Dome at America's Center in St. Louis, Missouri.
+The contest determined the champion of the 2025 UFL season and was played between the USFL Conference title winners, the Michigan Panthers, and the XFL Conference title winners, the DC Defenders.
+The Defenders won by a score of 34-58, and this has been the highest-scoring United Bowl ever, with a combined 82 points.
 The game began at 8:00 p.m.
 EDT and aired on ABC.

 Background

 Host selection

 The UFL awards its championship games to an ostensibly neutral site chosen among the league's existing home cities.
 Its lead time is substantially shorter than the several years advance notice given for the Super Bowl, the National Football League title game; the UFL has typically awarded the championship roughly two months in advance, early in that year's regular season.

-In contrast to the 2024 competition, where St. Louis was the runaway favorite over only one other bid known to have been seriously considered (that of Canton, Ohio's Tom Benson Hall of Fame Stadium), the 2025 championship faced multiple scheduling conflicts, most prominently with the 2025 FIFA Club World Cup slated to begin the same weekend.
-The DC Defenders' Audi Field, which had been an early favorite to host the game, and Lumen Field in Seattle, Washington, with which the UFL maintains a retainer agreement dating to the Seattle Sea Dragons, were both ruled out due to those stadiums hosting the Club World Cup; the Alamodome, host of the 2023 XFL title game, has a concert the previous day, while Simmons Bank Liberty Stadium in Memphis will be undergoing renovations (and itself has had some of the league's worst attendance).
+In contrast to the 2024 competition, where St. Louis was the runaway favorite over only one other bid known to have been seriously considered (that of Canton, Ohio's Tom Benson Hall of Fame Stadium), the 2025 championship faced multiple scheduling conflicts, most prominently with the 2025 FIFA Club World Cup and the 2025 CONCACAF Gold Cup, both slated to begin the same weekend.
+The DC Defenders' Audi Field, which had been an early favorite to host the game, and Lumen Field in Seattle, Washington, with which the UFL maintains a retainer agreement dating to the Seattle Sea Dragons, were both ruled out due to those stadiums hosting major soccer tournaments; the Alamodome, host of the 2023 XFL title game, has a concert the previous day, while Simmons Bank Liberty Stadium in Memphis will be undergoing renovations (and itself has had some of the league's worst attendance).
 By October 2024, Protective Stadium in Birmingham had emerged as the favorite venue for the event; Birmingham had been the hub for the 2022 USFL season but was unable to host the playoffs that year, which were relocated to Canton.
 By February 2025, the league had soured on Birmingham due to the threat of oppressive summer heat, and—with some reluctance, given the high rate of no-shows for the 2024 title game following the St. Louis Battlehawks failing to advance to it—shifted efforts back to the Dome at America's Center, one of three domed stadiums (along with the Alamodome and Ford Field, the latter of which was presumed to be too expensive and was later revealed to not be available for the playoffs) in the UFL.

 St. Louis was officially announced as the host of the 2025 championship on April 13, 2025, during halftime of the Battlehawks' game against the DC Defenders.
 The announcement also revealed the game would have a presenting sponsor, Underdog Fantasy Sports, which has been the league's fantasy sports partner since 2024.